Upper bound on the number of resonances for even asymptotically hyperbolic manifolds with real-analytic ends: Introduction

 The poles of the scattering resolvent (the meromorphic continuation of \eqref{eq:resolvent_L2}) are called the resonances of $(M,g)$.
 If $\mu \neq 0$ is a scattering resonance for $(M,g)$ then we define the multiplicity of $\mu$ as the rank of the operator

-where $\gamma$ is a small positively oriented circle around $\mu$.That this operator has finite rank follows from the fact that the residues of $R_{\scat}(\lambda)$ have finite ranks.
-Another definition for the mutliplicity of resonances may be found for instance in \cite[Definition 1.2]{guillopezworski}, but it coincides with the one we gave when $\mu$ is non-zero (see \cite[Proposition 2.11]{guillopezworski}).
-The definition of the multiplicity of $0$ as a resonance is indeed more subtle (and will not matter in our case), see the discussion after Theorem 1 in \cite{zworski_multiplicity_zero}.
+where $\gamma$ is a small positively oriented circle around $\mu$ (so that the index of $\mu$ with respect to $\gamma$ is $1$, and the index of any other resonance is zero).
+That this operator has finite rank follows from the fact that the residues of $R_{\scat}(\lambda)$ have finite ranks.
+Another definition for the multiplicity of resonances may be found for instance in \cite[Definition 1.2]{guillopezworski}, but it coincides with the one we gave when $\mu$ is non-zero (see \cite[Proposition 2.11]{guillopezworski}).
+The definition of the multiplicity of $0$ as a resonance is more subtle (and will not matter in our case), see the discussion after Theorem 1 in \cite{zworski_multiplicity_zero}.
 Notice that in \cite{mazzeo_melrose,vasy_method}, the scattering resolvent $R_{\scat}(\lambda)$ is constructed as an operator from the space $\dot{C}^\infty(M)$ of smooth functions on $\overline{M}$ that vanish at infinite orders on $\partial \overline{M}$ to its dual.
 Since $C_c^\infty(M)$ is contained in $\dot{C}^\infty(M)$, we stated in Theorem \ref{thm:extension_resolvent} a weaker result.
 Notice however that, since $C_c^\infty(M)$ is dense in $\dot{C}^\infty(M)$, this simplification does not modify the notion of multiplicity of a resonance.

 Our main result is an upper bound on the number of resonances for even asymptotically hyperbolic manifolds with real-analytic ends (as defined in \S \ref{section:geometric_assumption}).

 \begin{thm} Let $(M,g)$ be an even asymptotically hyperbolic manifold real-analytic near infinity (as defined in \S \ref{section:geometric_assumption}) of dimension $n$.
 For $r > 0$, let $N(r)$ denote the number of resonances of $(M,g)$ of modulus less than $r$, counted with multiplicities.
 Then: